dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 Seamless Connectivity
 ---

-Several scenarios will cause havoc with peer-to-peer Wi-Fi, and this is where our own MultipeerSession object can come into its own.
+Several scenarios will cause connectivity issues with peer-to-peer Wi-Fi, and this is where our own MultipeerSession object can come into its own.

 The first messy situation is when the app is backgrounded and we want to shut down the connection.
 When the app resumes in the foreground we'll want to re-establish connections.